govau/service-manual/content/content-strategy/manage-content-requests/create-content/tools-template.md

 ### [2]Content production template

-Use the [content production template](../content-production-template/).The template gives context for authors and reviewers.
+Use the [content production template](/content-strategy/manage-content-requests/create-content/content-production-template/).
+The template gives context for authors and reviewers.
 It also guides those not experienced in web writing.

 ### [2]Content decision tree

-Use the [content decision tree](../content-decision-tree) as a guide to help content authors question and decide if content is right or ready to publish.
+Use the [content decision tree](/content-strategy/manage-content-requests/create-content/content-decision-tree) as a guide to help content authors question and decide if content is right or ready to publish.

-### [2]Content design

-Know how to help users users find the information they need quickly and easily.
-Follow the [content design](/creating-user-centred-content/content-design/) guide to creating user centred content.

-### [2]Quick and easy checks

-[Simple ways to check content](/creating-user-centred-content/testing-content/content-simple-checks/) from your desktop include readability, accessibility and searchability.
-You can also critique your content with your peers.

 ### [2]Readability check